siddhartha-gadgil/DeptWeb/_seminars/2020/2020-01-31-harald-upmeier.md

 to harmonic analysis and operator algebras, together with some explicit constructions of automorphic forms.

-The date and time for the third and fourth lectures will be announced in due course.

 Lecture 1.
 Automorphic Forms on Semisimple Lie Groups (Tuesday, January 14)

 Lecture 2.
 Construction of Automorphic Forms (Eisenstein series and Theta functions),